kurpenok/rust_in_action/README.md

-# Code examples from the book "Rust in Action"
+# Code examples from book "Rust in Action"